without Internet Explorer,

 Lyrically, Amon continues to cite strict influences to Scandinavia’s past.
 Pillaging, religion, and nature are the norm once again.
 One usually doesn’t get tired after such a repeated approach because the music each one is armed with becomes a new adventure or mission to the ears.
 Such a lyrical bounty is worth your time, as each one is a story to tell.
 Put down any book you’re reading and listen to a tale Amon tell.
 “Gods Of War Arise” and the title track, although already musically superior to the others, are my recommended listen.

-Regardless of preference, all listeners of Death Metal will find something enjoyable on this release.
+Regardless of preference, all listeners of melodic death metal will find something enjoyable on this release.
 All the tactics Amon have implemented are found on here and are refined so well that many have concluded the integrity the album holds.
-Under any circumstance, come in contact with this record to see Amon’s new battle plans for yourself, you’re sure to have Odin on your side soon enough.
+Under any circumstance, come in contact with this record to see Amon’s refined style and you’re sure to have Odin on your side soon enough.

 After having to listen to Fate of Norns, it's safe to say that some of us grew skeptical about where Amon Amarth were headed.
 Had they finally lost steam, or were they just trying something new?
 Fate of Norns was certainly a more introspective and darker album on the band's half.
 Some fans however, myself included, saw the album as lazy, unmotivated, and uninteresting aside from 2 or 3 songs.
 So the question remained of whether the band would get back on track with writing barn-burning Viking anthems with the new album.
 This is a fucking comeback.